Do you wear your busy-ness like a badge of honour?

 Just because you enjoy what you do doesn’t mean you shouldn’t be paid for it.

-Test them against each other before you agree to work for free.
+Test them against each other – work out the pros and cons before you agree to work for free.

 There are laws protecting the number of hours people can work and the amount of time off they are entitled to.

 When you work for yourself, it’s up to you to plan your time, and that includes protecting time in your diary to take a break.

 You may love what you do, you may feel invincible, but burning yourself out helps no one.

 It doesn’t serve your customers, it doesn’t serve your friends and family, and it doesn’t serve you.

 The law is there to protect people from exploitation by others.
 When you’re self-employed, make sure you don’t exploit yourself – because no one else will protect you!

 In employment, you can often get away with wasting time or not working efficiently.
 You quickly learn what you can ‘get away with’ in a job.
 We need those moments to keep us sane when our time is owned by someone else.

 When you own your time, you don’t get paid for being inefficient, wasting time or procrastinating.
 Analyse the things you busy yourself with in your day and decide what you could do more efficiently, what you can stop doing altogether, and what you can get someone else to do so you can focus on the activities that do pay you.